Sonic the Hedgehog 3: Ports and rereleases

-Sonic 3 is included in the compilations Sonic Jam (1997) for the Sega Saturn, Sonic & Knuckles Collection (1997) and Sonic & Garfield Pack (1999) for Windows, Sonic Mega Collection (2002) for the GameCube, Sonic Mega Collection Plus (2004) for the PlayStation 2, Xbox, and Windows, Sonic's Ultimate Genesis Collection (2009) for the Xbox 360 and PlayStation 3, and Sonic Classic Collection (2010) for the Nintendo DS.
+Sonic 3 is included in the compilations Sonic Jam (1997) for the Sega Saturn, Sonic & Knuckles Collection (1997) for Windows, Sonic Mega Collection (2002) for the GameCube, Sonic Mega Collection Plus (2004) for the PlayStation 2, Xbox, and Windows, Sonic's Ultimate Genesis Collection (2009) for the Xbox 360 and PlayStation 3, and Sonic Classic Collection (2010) for the Nintendo DS.
 The Sonic Jam version introduces "remix" options: "Normal" mode alters the layout of rings and hazards, and "Easy" mode removes certain acts.

 Sonic the Hedgehog 3 was released for the Wii Virtual Console in September 2007 and Xbox Live Arcade on June 10, 2009.
 The Xbox version was developed by Backbone Entertainment and has enhanced graphics for high-definition, online leaderboards, support for multiplayer via split screen and Xbox Live, and a new saving system that allows progress to be saved anywhere during play.
-A PC version was released via Steam in January 2011, as Sonic 3 & Knuckles.
+A PC version was released via Steam in January 2011, as Sonic 3 & Knuckles but later delisted as well as the other classic titles when Sonic Origins released.

 Sonic 3 was not included in the Sega Genesis Mini (2019), a dedicated console containing 40 Genesis games.
 AtGames, which was briefly involved with the console's development, said the exclusion was due to licensing problems with the soundtrack.
 In 2014, independent developers Christian Whitehead and Simon Thomley proposed a remaster of Sonic 3 & Knuckles for iOS and Android, developed using Whitehead's Retro Engine, to Sega, similar to their remasters of previous Sonic games.
 Despite fan enthusiasm, Sega did not develop the project.
 Thomley speculated that this was due to legal problems regarding the music.

-Sonic 3 & Knuckles has been re-released for the first time since 2011 as part of the Sonic Origins compilation in 2022.
-The Origins version is a new remaster running on the Retro Engine, and was developed by Simon Thomley of Headcannon, who previously worked on Sonic Mania and remastered versions of other Genesis Sonic games.
-Since Sega was unable to use the original soundtrack, Senoue was brought on to produce rearrangements of the MIDI music featured in Sonic & Knuckles Collection using the original Genesis sound chip.
+In 2022, Sonic 3 & Knuckles was rereleased for the first time since 2011 as part of the compilation Sonic Origins.
+The Origins version is a new remaster running on the Retro Engine, developed by Simon Thomley of Headcannon, who previously worked on Sonic Mania and remastered versions of other Genesis Sonic games.
+Origins adds features including widescreen support and, in the expanded version, Amy Rose as a playable character.
+Since Sega was unable to use the original Sonic 3 & Knuckles soundtrack, Senoue produced rearrangements of the MIDI music featured in Sonic & Knuckles Collection using the original Genesis sound chip.